Working and voting for a livable planet

 People across Minnesota are coming together in their communities to work on the good fight for a livable planet.
-We are planning Community Summits for Sunday, September 22, 2019 that will focus on what we can do locally.
-These Minnesota summits will coincide with the United Nations Climate Action Summit in New York City on September 23 and 24.
+Many Community Summits were held in September 2019 which focused on what we can do locally.
+These Minnesota summits coincided with the United Nations Climate Action Summit in New York City on September 23 and 24.
+Reports from area summits will be available soon on this website.
+If you haven’t held a summit yet, see planning ideas in another link below.

 What is this and how did it all start?